 The prognosis for antifreeze poisoning in dogs varies, depending on how quickly they receive vet care and treatment.
 Damage can still occur within hours because ethylene glycol acts so quickly.
 The lesser the exposure and the faster the treatment, the better the prognosis.
 If dogs receive prompt and aggressive treatment, the prognosis is usually fair.
 On the other hand, the prognosis is grave for those already in kidney failure.

 The best way to avoid your dog being poisoned by antifreeze is to keep it stored securely out of your dog's reach.
 In addition, clean up any spills or leaks immediately.
-Another option is using "pet-safe" antifreeze products that contain propylene glycol, which has a wider margin of safety.
+For extra precautions, barricade your pet from the area for several hours to ensure it's cleaned up.
+Another option is using "pet-safe" antifreeze products that contain propylene glycol, which isn't completely nontoxic but has a wider margin of safety.
 It's important to note, however, that even these “pet-safe” antifreeze products can still cause medical complications if your dog ingests large amounts.